unohuim/teksit/docs/STEP_FLOW.md

 ## Validation Timing Rules
 - Do **not** require Calendly fields before the Calendly callback.
-- `scheduled_at` is optional at Step 1 and required at Step 2 only.
+- Never validate `scheduled_at` from frontend input.
 - Step transitions are state changes, not navigation.